thomson08/CodeReviewemail/README.md

 # email
+This README file describes the assignment.
+You must edit it to describe your program, not th assignment.

 This repository contains a TcpServer.java program and a TcpClient.java program.
 These programs are similar to the original TCP client and server programs except that
 + the client will send two sentences to the server instead of just one, as you were asked to do in the Programming Assignment 0.